jackie-yt-wang/aws-ec2/README.md

 ## Extracting Job Data from The Muse API and Saving it to S3
 ### Description
 This is a project to extract job data from The Muse API and save it as a CSV file in an S3 bucket.
 The project consists of a Python script, `muse-job-api.py`, that reads data from the API using the requests library, extracts the required data, manipulates it, and saves it as a CSV file.
-The `init.sh` is written on a EC2 Ubuntu instanceto set up the `pipenv` virtual environment on your instance.
+The `init.sh` is written on a EC2 Ubuntu instance to set up the `pipenv` virtual environment on your instance.
 Then the shell script, `run.sh`, runs the Python script, and uploads the resulting CSV file to an S3 bucket.

 ### Prerequisite to use this repo
 - An AWS account